< Go to Stroller & Car Seat Combos

 Ease of Use

-The Graco tied for the last place with the Chicco Liteway Plus Combo in ease of use with a score of 3.
+The Graco tied for just above last place with the Chicco Liteway Plus Combo in ease of use with a score of 3.
 The high for the metric is 7 for the Chicco Bravo LE Combo, with most products coming in closer to 5.
 It is a tough category for a product that by design is lacking some of the key features and performance this metric looks for.

 The storage bin on the Graco is fairly large, but thanks to poor access we were only able to fit our medium size diaper bag inside.
 It offers access to the bin from the front and back, but either are that great once you place the carrier on board.
 It does have a 10 lb weight limit, but we suspect you will have to place items in the bin one at a time rather than inside a bag.
 This could make grabbing items on the go easier, but it could be the worst possible option if you need to fold the stroller to take the bus and are left with random articles to hold in addition to the stroller and car seat with the baby.
 It does have a zippered pocket in the storage bin which is sort of cool for carrying keys, phones, and wallets without fear of them falling out or being swiped by a slick passerby.